A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Extensions of Basic

 \subsection{Nonlinear Reward Function}

-A majority of the \irl{} methods assume that the solution is a weighted linear combination of a set of reward features.
-While this is sufficient for many domains, a linear representation may be over simplistic in complex real tasks; especially when raw sensory input is used to compute the reward values~\cite{Finn_gcl}.
-Also, the analysis of learner's performance w.r.t the best solution seems compromised when a linear form \textit{restricts} the class of possible solutions.
-But a significant challenge for relaxing this assumption is that nonlinear reward functions may take any shape, which could lead to a very large number of parameters.
+A majority of the \irl{} methods such as \textsc{projection}, \textsc{mmp}, and \textsc{maxentirl} assume that the solution is a weighted linear combination of a set of reward features (Eq.~\ref{eqn:linear-reward}).
+While this is sufficient for many domains, a linear representation may be over simplistic in complex real tasks especially when raw sensory input is used to compute the reward values~\cite{Finn_gcl}.
+Also, analyzing the learner's performance w.r.t. the best solution seems compromised when a linear form restricts the class of possible solutions.
+But a significant challenge for relaxing this assumption is that nonlinear reward functions may take any shape, which could lead to a very large number of parameters and search space.

-As our original definition of \irl{} given in Def.~\ref{def:irl} does not involve the structure of the learned reward function, it continues to represent the problem in the context of nonlinear reward functions as well.
+As our definition of \irl{} given in Def.~\ref{def:irl} does not involve the structure of the learned reward function, it continues to represent the problem in the context of nonlinear reward functions as well.

-Methods such as \textsc{projection}, \textsc{mmp}, and \textsc{maxentirl} assume that expert's reward is a weighted linear combination of a set of features; the assumption is \emph{required for computational expediency}.
-To overcome the restriction, methods \textsc{mmpboost}, \textsc{learch} and \textsc{gpirl} infer a nonlinear reward function. {\sc mmpboost} and {\sc learch} use a matrix of features in an image (cost map) and {\sc gpirl} uses a Gaussian process for representing the nonlinear function $R_E=f(\phi)$.
-Figure~\ref{Boosted_features_vs_unboosted_linear} shows the benefit of a nonlinear form with boosted features as compared to a restrictive linear form.
-In addition to these, Wulfmeier et al.~\cite{Wulfmeier2015} and Finn et al.~\cite{Finn_gcl} represent a complex nonlinear cost function using a neural network approximation, avoiding assumption of linear form.
+To overcome the constraint of using a linear reward function, methods \textsc{mmpboost}, \textsc{learch}, and \textsc{gpirl} infer a nonlinear reward function. {\sc mmpboost} and {\sc learch} use a matrix of features in an image (cost map) and {\sc gpirl} uses a Gaussian process for representing the nonlinear function $R_E=f(\phi)$.
+Figure~19 shows the benefit of a nonlinear form with boosted features as compared to a restrictive linear form.
+In addition to these, Wulfmeier et al.~\cite{Wulfmeier2015} and Finn et al.~\cite{Finn_gcl} represent a complex nonlinear cost function using a neural network approximation, thereby avoiding the assumption of a linear form.\\